 What to Expect When Accepting a Job Offer

 Once you and your new employer have hashed out any negotiated terms in your offer letter, ask them if anything else is needed from you prior to your first day.
 If you’re employed elsewhere, inform your current boss you’re leaving and set your termination date (typically two weeks after you give notice).
-You’ll also want to decide if you’re going to stay on COBRA if your new employer’s health benefits don’t kick in right away or how to roll over your 401(k) to the new job.
+You’ll also want to determine if you have the option of utilizing COBRA to stay on your current employer’s health insurance plan if your new employer’s health benefits don’t kick in right away.
+And look into how to roll over your 401(k) to the new employer’s plan if you wish to do so.

 Your new workplace may require certain things before you start, including filling out paperwork and submitting documentation for your HR file, plus drug testing or a background check.
 There may be an orientation, training classes you’ll need to attend when you start, and an employee handbook to study.